ess-dmsc/just-bin-it/README.md

 ### Simulation mode
 When in simulation mode just-bin-it will try to provide simulated data matching the requested configuration.
-For example: if the config specifies a 2-D histogram then the simulated data will be 2-D.
+For example: if the configuration specifies a 2-D histogram then the simulated data will be 2-D.

 ### Enabling a heartbeat